Playing and having fun with words are core strategies for developing skills of creativity, especially for the very young.

 I was reminded of the playful, hilarious and brilliant ideas that Lear created in only three or four short sentences.
 I spent hours over this book, (as evident by the weakened spine of my original copy) thinking about the twists and double meanings he created with such simple lines of texts and zany sketches.

 I remember vividly the unsettling feeling I would get from reading the text, until I looked at the hilarious illustrations that filled in the rhythm and the meanings of the author’s verse.

 Poetry is such a precious art form.

-So you can imagine the excitement I had on reading Harry Laing’s exciting text for his hilarious poetry book entitled ‘Moonfish’.
+So you can imagine the excitement I had on reading Harry Laing’s playful texts for his hilarious poetry book entitled ‘Moonfish’.

 The surrealist imagery from Lear’s illustration